3dcitydb/3dcitydb-docs/source/overview/main-features.rst

    and the corresponding object ID or URI within that external data store or database.

+**Flexible 3D geometries**
--  **Flexible 3D geometries:** The geometry of most 3D objects can be represented through the combination of solids and surfaces as well as any - also recursive - aggregation of these elements.
+   The geometry of most 3D objects can be represented through the combination of solids and surfaces as well as any - also recursive - aggregation of these elements.
 Each surface may has attached different textures and colors on both its front and back face.
 It may also comprise information on transparency.
-   Additional geometry types (any geometry type supported by the spatial database management system Oracle Spatial/Locator or PostGIS) can be added to the geoobjects by using generic attributes.
+   Additional geometry types (any geometry type supported by the spatial database PostgreSQL/PostGIS or Oracle Spatial/Locator) can be added to the geo-objects by using generic attributes.